Covid-19: China to evacuate its citizens from India amid rising cases and increasing border tension

 Beijing has asked its citizens willing to return to China to register by May 27, reported Hindustan Times.
 The notice also mentioned the safety measures that the flyers need to take.
 Only those who have not been diagnosed with the infection or have no symptoms of coronavirus like fever or cough in the last 14 days will be allowed.
 “If your body temperature exceeds 37.3 degrees (inclusive) before boarding or if you have suspected symptoms, you will be refused boarding by the airline,” the notice read.
 The flyers will have to accept all quarantine and epidemic prevention arrangements, it added.

-According to a tentative flight schedule, the first flight is from from New Delhi to Shanghai on June 2, reported The Hindu.
+According to a tentative flight schedule, the first flight is from New Delhi to Shanghai on June 2, reported The Hindu.
 Other routes are Mumbai-Chongqing, Kolkata-Jinan, Delhi-Guangzhou and Mumbai-Zhengzhou.

 The notice came on a day when India became one of the top 10 countries with the maximum number of cases.
 India’s tally went up to 1.38 lakh on Monday after the country registered 6,977 new infections.
 The toll in the country is 4,021 as of Monday.
 For the last four days, India has been registering a record daily spike in cases, even as India has relaxed the lockdown guidelines to gradually open up the economy.